SHARE

 • View Recipe Key

-Classic French Lemon Tart
+Classic French Lemon Tart (Tarte au citron)

-Classic French Lemon Tart
+Classic French Lemon Tart (Tarte au citron)

-This elegant classic French lemon tart is deceptively easy to make and has a delightfully rich, mellow lemony flavor that pleases all citrus lovers.
-Tips to make foolproof shortcrust pastry from scratch included!
+This easy French lemon tart recipe uses only four basic ingredients and has a delightfully rich, mellow lemon flavor that pleases everyone!
+Tips on how to make shortcrust pastry from scratch are included.

 Classic French Lemon Tart // FoodNouveau.com

 This classic French lemon tart is one of these easy, yet impressive desserts.
 If you’re a fan of lemon meringue pie, right now you’re probably wondering, Who would want to make or eat a lemon tart without that dreamy meringue on top?
-I’m a huge lemon meringue pie lover—it’s one of my favorite desserts—so I can attest that French lemon tart is a different dish altogether and that no, it doesn’t need that extra meringue layer to satisfy lemon dessert lovers.
+I’m a huge lemon meringue pie lover—one of my favorite desserts—so I can attest that French lemon tart is a different dish altogether and that it doesn’t need that extra meringue layer to satisfy lemon dessert lovers.

-So what makes French lemon tart different from lemon meringue pie?
+What makes French lemon tart different from lemon meringue pie?

 French lemon tart filling is quicker and easier to make: you simply whisk together 5 ingredients—eggs, sugar, cream, lemon juice, and lemon zest—pour it into the tart shell, and bake.